rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

    `Read(.env)`, but the agent may access it with a bash tool like cat or grep.
    So you would need to deny `Bash(cat .env)` as well.
- * **Easily overridden:** The rules live in the repository itself, so agents can change them themself.
+ * **Easily overridden:** The rules live in the repository itself, so agents can change them themselves.
 Claude code even creates `.claude/settings.local.json` and puts it in your *global* `~/.config/git/ignore` as `**/.claude/settings.local.json`, so you won't even notice changes to that file.